John Herivel: Recognition

 Because of the importance of his contribution, Herivel was singled out and introduced to Winston Churchill during a visit to Bletchley Park.
+Herivel gives a first hand account of being presented to Churchill by Gordon Welchman where he found himself "gazing straight into the eyes of the Prime Minister", a visit he regarded as "our finest hour at Bletchley park".
 He also taught Enigma cryptanalysis to a party of Americans assigned to Hut 6 in an intensive two-week course.
 Herivel later worked in administration in the "Newmanry", the section responsible for solving German teleprinter ciphers by using machine methods such as the Colossus computers, as assistant to the head of the section, mathematician Max Newman.

 In 2005, researchers studying a set of Enigma-encrypted messages from World War II noted the occurrence of clustering, as predicted by the Herivel tip, in messages from August 1941.